Keyboard shortcuts

 1. Add timer/scheduler instrumentation around the existing periodic tick.

-4. Add LAPIC one-shot programming and a focused one-shot smoke.
+4. Add LAPIC one-shot programming, periodic restore state, and a focused one-shot smoke.
+Completed as a disabled-nohz substrate proof by the Phase F clockevent/deadline substrate.

 8. Add ring mode state and refuse timer-side SQ processing for SQPOLL rings.